 There are a lot of themes, and you can lose plenty of time searching for the perfect one.
 Choose something that you will love, something that will suit you and your readers’ taste.

 After you make up your mind, click Install and then Activate.

 And that’s it!!!
 It’s done!!

-What is WORTH KNOWING when you choose a theme.
+What does WORTH to know when you choose a theme?